WordPress-Phoenix/abstract-plugin-base/README.md

 ## Composer style (recommended)

-Via composer command line like
+Via composer command line:
 ```
 composer require WordPress-Phoenix/abstract-plugin-base && composer install
 ```

-Or manually configuring the composer file like

-1. Include in your plugin by creating or adding the following to your composer.json file in the root of the plugin
+...or by manually configuring the composer file by including in your plugin.
+Create or add the following to your composer.json file in the root of the plugin:
 ```json
 {
   "require": {